mhbeals/mhwood.github.io/histories/nlf.md

 ## History of the Collection

 <img src="https://pro.europeana.eu/thumbs/450x450c/Europeana_Professional/Aggregation%20Landscape/medium_KansallisK_BLUE_eng_resized.png" width="200" height="174" align="right">The [*Suomen Kansalliskirjaston digitoidut sanomalehdet*](https://digi.kansalliskirjasto.fi/search?formats=NEWSPAPER)
-has its origins in the Helsinki University Library Center for Microfilming and Conservation, established in Mikkeli in 1990.
-Now known as the Centre for Preservation and Digitisation, part of the Suomen Kansalliskirjasto (National Library of Finland), the Centre joined three other libraries in 1998 to form the Nordic digitisation project TIDEN.
+has its origins in the Helsinki University Library Centre for Microfilming and Conservation, established in Mikkeli in 1990.
+Now known as the Centre for Preservation and Digitisation, part of the Suomen Kansalliskirjasto (National Library of Finland), the centre joined three other libraries in 1998 to form the Nordic digitisation project TIDEN.
 In 2001, the National Library launched its initial digital newspaper collection with 36,000 of an intended 90,000 pages of forty-four different Finnish titles published between 1771 and 1860.
 In 2005, the collection received 1.9 million page-requests and 160,000 unique visits.
-By 2018, the collection included all newspapers and journals published in Finland between 1771 and 1929 and is comprised of over 880,000 newspaper issues, containing 6.2 million pages of content.
+By 2018, the collection included all newspapers and journals published in Finland between 1771 and 1929 and comprised over 880,000 newspaper issues, containing 6.2 million pages of content.

 ### Consulted Libraries

-The digitisation of Finnish newspapers was undertaken as part of the Nordic Project TIDEN, comprised of the Royal Library of Sweden, the National Library of Norway, the University Library of Aarhus (Denmark), and the Helsinki University Library.
+The digitisation of Finnish newspapers was undertaken as part of the Nordic Project TIDEN, comprising the Royal Library of Sweden; the National Library of Norway; the University Library of Aarhus (Denmark);
+and the Helsinki University Library.
 The digitised collections are generally based on microfilms held by the Suomen Kansalliskirjasto, with some digitised from physical objects and new issues received